EOSIO/welcome/docs/02_getting-started/01_development-environment/05_create-development-wallet.md

+---
+content_title: "1.4: Create Development Wallet"
+link_text: "1.4 Create Development Wallet"
+---

 Wallets are repositories of public-private key pairs.
 Private keys are needed to sign operations performed on the blockchain.
 Wallets are accessed using cleos.
 ## Step 1: Create a Wallet
 The first step is to create a wallet.
 Use [cleos wallet create]() to create a new "default" wallet using the option `--to-console` for simplicity.
 If using cleos in production, it's wise to instead use `--to-file` so your wallet password is not in your bash history.
 For development purposes and because these are **development and not production keys** `--to-console` poses no security threat.

 ```shell
 cleos wallet create --to-console
 ```
 `cleos` will return a password, save this password somewhere as you will likely need it later in the tutorial.

 ```
 Creating wallet: default